Governance

 Mitigation and management

-We remain confident that our policies to attract, retain, train, promote, and reward our people are appropriate for the Group, and will enable us to meet our strategic goals.
+We remain confident that our policies to attract, retain, train, promote and reward our people are appropriate for the Group, and will enable us to meet our strategic goals.

-Assessment: Increased
+Assessment: DECREASED